zylai/blackjack/README.md

 - Whoever gets closest to 21 without going bust wins the round
 - No doubling down
-- Cards are shuffled at the beginning of each round (no house or player advantage)
+- Cards are shuffled at the beginning of each round (no house or player advantage) and two cards will be distributed to the dealer and player, each
+- The player can see the value of one of the dealer's cards
-- If the player or dealer draws 21 in the initial distribution, they win the round automatically
+- If either the player or dealer draws 21 in the initial distribution, they win the round automatically
 - If both the player and dealer draw 21 in the initial distribution, the dealer wins
 - Ace will take the value of 11 unless that value causes a hand to go bust, then ace will take the value of 1
 - The dealer will always draw if their cards' value is 15 or under and will never draw if their cards' value is 20 or over